 Fracking firm Cuadrilla ordered to abandon Britain’s ‘only viable’ shale gas wells

-‘Brilliant news and congratulations to all who’ve campaigned so hard for this,” Green Party’s Caroline Lucas says
+Green Party leader Caroline Lucas responded to the announcement, saying it was ‘brilliant news’

-A fracking firm has been ordered to permanently seal two controversial shale gas wells by a regulator.
+A fracking firm has been ordered by a regulator to permanently seal two controversial shale gas wells.

 The Oil and Gas Authority (OGA) told Cuadrilla to abandon the wells at a site in Lancashire – which the company called the “only viable” ones remaining in Britain.